Jengamon/bevy_gearbox/DOCS.md

 }
 ```

-Transition events must always implement the `TransitionEvent` `EntityEvent`, and `Clone` traits and must always be decorated with `#[register_transition]`.
-Deriving `SimpleTransition` will automatically register the transition and implement TransitionEvent..
+Transition events must implement `EntityEvent`, `Clone`, and either:

+- derive `SimpleTransition` (auto-implements `TransitionEvent` and auto-registers via inventory), or
+- manually implement `TransitionEvent` and decorate the type with `#[register_transition]` (registers it for auto-wiring).

+With either approach, no manual app registration is required; `GearboxPlugin` discovers and installs transition handlers automatically.

 ### On using `StateComponent`s